KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

   - css
   - gallery
   - release
----
+edits:
+  - date: 2014/11/16

-> **Edit (2014/11/16):** I took time to improve this site.
+    md: I took time to improve this site.
 It now works fine without JavaScript and has been ported to Jekyll.
 Also both Sass and JavaScript code have been improved.
+---

 Hey people!
 I recently had the opportunity to work on a cool little project I’d like to talk about: an advanced image gallery with some really cool features.
 Indeed, I’ve been asked to design and develop the site of [Alix Lucas](http://whyalix.com) to promote her work as a French photographer.
 Since I’m a big fan of her work, I accepted and it turned out to be quite fun to work on this project.